Best No Subscription Home Security Systems in 2025

 con Below-average mobile app ratings

-As you might expect from a system with this level of smart home compatibility, Abode also can automate how your devices work together.
+As you might expect from a system with this level of smart home compatibility, Abode can also automate how your devices work together.
 Unfortunately, it locks this feature behind the Abode Standard plan ($7 a month)—free app users can't record videos, schedule tasks, or receive notifications without a fee.
 You still have manual control over every device, but remote control is less beneficial than automation.

 Abode Pro